16 Things Fake Psychics Say

 "I ask for their name and birthday, and if they had a specific question.
 At $3.99 a minute, they want an answer quick.
 And then I answer as if I'm answering the question about myself.
 All these things about yourself are relatable.
 Nine out of 10 times you will hit a nerve with them.
 Then I'd pause and let them jump in.
 People love talking about themselves and hearing what you say about them."

 Edward would encourage clients to talk about themselves, and a 20-minute conversation would then become a much more lucrative hour-long conversation.

-These traits make a person vulnerable:
+These traits have been found to make a person vulnerable: